 Posts can be about events, offers or specials, product updates, news or announcements.
 Many service related businesses (like law firms with no events/specials/products) will have to get a little creative while sticking to the latter. #FakeNews?

 What makes a great GMB post?

 Google has plenty to say on that.
 So just read their take, instead of what some guy on the internet says.
 That guy has this to add: Don’t get too caught up in great posts.
-I think giving a regular, crappy signal is better than giving a sporadic showing of greatness with long lulls of nothingness.
+I think giving a regular, mediocre, sometimes crappy signal is better than a sporadic showing of greatness with long lulls of nothingness.

 How to do a GMB post

 To create a Google My Business post, follow these steps.
 (Click that link!) …Or, if you’re really lazy, read the post I wrote a while ago about how to automate your GMB posts.
 (Click link in first blog post paragraph, above.
 Better yet, don’t.
 I’m not a fan of automating GMB posts.)